gwtproject/gwt-site/src/main/markdown/usingeclipse.md

 <h2 id="running">Run locally in Development Mode</h2>

-Right-click on your web application project and select **Debug As &gt; Web Application** from the popup menu.
+Right-click on your web application project and select **Debug As > Web Application** from the popup menu.

 This creates a **Web Application** launch configuration for